Description »

 Health requirements/experience:

-For "Standard" tours, some previous skating experience (e.g. rink skating or rollerblades) is required and you must be able to stand up/move on skates without needing to hold onto something for support.
+To participate in this tour, you must have at minimum some previous skating experience (e.g. rink skating or rollerblades) and be able to stand up/move on skates with reasonable confidence.

 NB: The technique of tour skating and the type of skates used are quite different from rink skating.
 Participants with previous rollerblading experience may find the transition to tour skating easier than those with experience of rink skating only.